oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

 ## Outro

-As a word of caution I would say that Unreal Editor still require a bit of work in order to be as intuitive as it is on Windows.
-Hence use case here is probably focusing at accelerating the rendering for video generation and pixel streaming.
+As a word of caution, I would say that Unreal Editor still require a bit of work in order to be as intuitive as it is on Windows.
+Hence, the use case here is probably focusing on accelerating the rendering for video generation and pixel streaming.